My name is Ben Clark. I'm Wayfair's Chief Architect.

 An interview with Jeff Bertolucci of Information Week, on a data science project we did at Wayfair in 2012: http://www.informationweek.com/big-data/big-data-analytics/online-retailer-uses-dna-research-to-connect-with-customers/d/d-id/1106475?

-A chapter of Cesar Brea’s Marketing and Sales Analytics, Pearson, Financial Times Press, 2014, http://amzn.to/1MyTxV2, is an interview with me.
+There is a cool interview with me in chapter 14 (“Conversations with Practitioners”) of Cesar Brea’s Marketing and Sales Analytics, Pearson, Financial Times Press, 2014, http://amzn.to/1MyTxV2.